| | |

 Dr. George E. Sanders received his Bachelor’s of Science in Biology from Morehouse College in Atlanta, GA.
 He earned a Doctorate in Veterinary Medicine from Louisiana State University’s School of Veterinary Medicine.
-He completed an NIH-sponsored post-doctoral training program in Laboratory Animal Medicine in the Department of Comparative Medicine at University of Washington.
+He completed an NIH-sponsored post-doctoral training program in Laboratory Animal Medicine in the Department of Comparative Medicine (DCM) at University of Washington.
 After earning his Master’s of Science in Comparative Medicine from the Department of Comparative Medicine, he joined the faculty half-time as a Senior Fellow and clinical aquatic animal specialist in the position of Associate Attending Veterinarian for Fish and Amphibians.
+He was also the Veterinary Medical Officer for the U.S. Geological Survey’s Western Fisheries Research Center in Seattle, WA at 50% FTE through until 2013.
 Dr. Sanders is certified as a Fish Pathologist by the American Fisheries Society Fish Health Section.
-Currently, Dr Sanders is a Lecturer and is the Director of the Aquatic Animal Program, which provides multiple resources, training, instruction, and coordinates veterinary care for aquatic research animals at the University of Washington.
-He also has a half-time position as the Veterinary Medical Officer for the U.S. Geological Survey’s Western Fisheries Research Center in Seattle, WA.
+Currently, Dr Sanders is a Lecturer and is the Aquatic Animal Program Director for DCM, which provides multiple resources, training, instruction, regulatory compliance, and coordinates veterinary care for aquatic research animals at the University of Washington.

 Selected Publications and Presentations

 Molk, D.M, C. Karr-May, E.D., Trang, and G.E.
 Sanders.
 2013.
 Sanitization Methods for An Automatic RO Watering System: Cleaning up a Biofilm associated with Clinical Consequences.
 Journal of the American Association for Laboratory Animal Science.
 52 (2) 1-9.